 If we look at the most significant percentage 20% of customers, who need ‘validation’.
 In other words, they are looking for opinions on what other people think about a particular product.

-Of course one of my favourite pastimes when shopping online is to read the reviews of a product I’m about to buy.
-So personally I can really relate to this.
+Like many, one of my favourite pastimes when shopping online is to read the reviews of a product I’m about to buy.
+So personally I can really relate to this being a top driver.

 As retailers, we need to think about how we can accomplish this in-store?